Beginning with the 2026 season, Jack Dahm is the new field manager for the Commodores.

 Coaching Staff

-McMillan spent a total of six seasons on the coaching staff at his alma mater, Lynn University, in Boca Raton, Fla., which included being a part of the staff for the Fighting Knights' NCAA Division II National Championship team in 2009.
+McMillan recently spent 10 years as associate head coach at Palm Beach Atlantic University.
+He spent a total of six seasons on the coaching staff at his alma mater, Lynn University, in Boca Raton, Fla., where he was a part of the staff for the Fighting Knights' NCAA Division II National Championship team in 2009.

 In his first year coaching LU, he oversaw eight team offensive records shattered as LU won its first national title.
 The Knights broke marks for at-bats, hits, runs batted in, total bases, runs, walks, on-base percentage and sacrifice flies while also finishing in the top three for doubles, slugging percentage, sacrifice hits, batting average and home runs.